nih-cfde/2022-feb-hackathon/docs/about.md

 #### [Extracellular RNA Communication (exRNA)](https://exrna-atlas.org/)

 [exRNA](https://exrna-atlas.org/) is small RNA sequences and qPCR-derived exRNA profiles from human and mouse biofluids with over 7,500 entries.
+The exRNA session will describe two use cases:

+1) Exploring RNA Binding Proteins (RBPs) and their associated RNA cargo in a various human biofluids and their potential utility as biomarkers, using data from the exRNA Atlas [https://exrna-atlas.org/](https://exrna-atlas.org/).

+2) Interrogating other sites across the genome by intersecting exRNA Atlas data with regions of interest using BedGraph files (“data slicing”), and the broader application of this approach to non-RBP sites and other data sets.

 #### [Metabolomics Workbench](https://www.metabolomicsworkbench.org/)